atulsharma2000/big_data_Project/README.md

 4.  **Configure Apache Kafka:**
     *   Install and start ZooKeeper and Kafka.
-    *   Create a Kafka topic to which the producer will publish data.
+    *   Create a Kafka topic (news_topic) to which the producer will publish data.
     *   Update the `producer.py` and `consumer.py` scripts with the correct Kafka broker address and topic name.

 5.  **Configure Apache Spark:**
     *   Install Apache Spark.
-    *   Ensure that Spark is correctly configured to run in your environment (local, standalone, or cluster).
+    *   Ensure that Spark is correctly configured to run in your environment.

 6.  **Hugging Face Transformers:**
     * Make sure `torch` is installed, as it's a dependency for the transformers library.
 The `requirements.txt` should handle this.
 Also, the first time you run the zero-shot classification script, it will download the necessary model, which can take some time.